eavonius/powerdelivery/credentials.markdown

 ### Storing credentials for silent execution

 The second method of passing credentials is useful for running powerdelivery via a build server that is unable to throw up a prompt at runtime, or sharing a set of credentials with a limited set of people without giving them the password directly.
-This requires two steps.
+This requires four steps.

 <br />